SheetJS/sheetjs/demos/angular2/README.md

 import * as XLSX from 'xlsx';
 ```

-This demo uses an array of arrays as the core data structure.
-The component
+This demo uses an array of arrays (type `Array<Array<any>>`) as the core state.
-template includes a file input element, a table that updates based on the data,
+The component template includes a file input element, a table that updates with
-and a button to export the data.
+the data, and a button to export the data.

 ## Switching between Angular versions